lambdaclass/lambdaclass_hacking_learning_path/README.md

 - [How to Give Negative Feedback to Your Peers, Boss, or Direct Reports](https://hbr.org/2023/04/how-to-give-negative-feedback-to-your-peers-boss-or-direct-reports)
 - [The Right Way to Give Feedback to Your Boss](https://www.linkedin.com/pulse/right-way-give-feedback-your-boss-martin-g-moore-dhq9e/)

+##### Working on client projects
+Remember you are employed by Lambda even if you work on a client project.
+It's commonplace in Lambda to work collaboratively with clients in the development of apps and features, so maybe you will have more day to day rapport with them than with your other Lambda coworkers.
+If you're in that situation you should always remember a few key things:
+- Your work relation is with Lambda, not with the client so expect to get feedback from your Lambda's Tech Lead and Project Manager and not from the client, don't ask for it either.
+- The relationship between Lambda and the client is managed by the Tech Leads and Project Managers.
+If someone from the client side makes a request to you personally via DM please contact your Tech Lead and Project Manager about it.
+  Make sure your Teach Lead and Project Manager are in the loop for all relevant information.

 #### Ethics
 A lot can be said about ethics, both in general and as applied to computer science and engineering and their industrial applications, but a few basic